-Softphones are electronic devices with a VoIP app installed, giving them VoIP functionality.
+Softphones are VoIP applications that give you access to the business phone system.
 With VoIP software installed, your device–laptop, desktop computer, tablet, or smartphone–acts as a VoIP phone, with a VoIP phone number.
-Employees can use their own phones or laptops as softphones, with a business VoIP phone number.
+Employees can use their own phones or laptops as softphones with a VoIP number.

 Below, we’ll overview the fundamental hardware features of a VoIP phone.

 A VoIP phone’s screen gives you important, basic information: the phone’s menu, messages, call details, incoming caller ID, and status.

 Common screen menu items include:

 - Call Lists

 Typically next to the phone screen, line keys give access to multiple phone lines, letting you switch between them and indicating which lines are:

 - Still open

 Right below the phone’s screen, the navigation keys let you navigate the menu, and the select key lets you “click” an option.
 Depending on the call status, the navigation keys may present different options.